When it comes to gifting money to children or loved ones, many individuals are hesitant to do so for a variety of reasons, including:

-- The fear of losing control over those assets gifted
+- Fearing the loss of control over assets

 - Feeling that their children or grandchildren are not mature enough to handle gifts made to them